patrycja-ziemkiewicz/MIMUW/III semester/pw/README.md

-Vector
+# Vector
-Implements a Vector class that defines methods for vector addition and calculating the dot product.
+Implements a Vector class that defines methods for vector addition and calculating the dot product .